pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

 * This command can undo all the commands the user performs after he opens the TaskTracker.

+### Redo an action : `redo`

+Redo the commands on which the user perform `undo`

+    redo

+* This command can redo can redo all the actions that were undone if there is no new other command being excuted between this first `undo` command and the last `redo` command

 ### Clearing all entries : `clear`

 Clears all entries from TaskTracker.